hpenne/smallrand/readme.md

 ---

 * Where does the seed come from?
-    - The seed is read from /dev/urandom on Linux-like platforms, and comes from the `getrandom` crate for others.
+    - By default, the seed is read from /dev/urandom on Linux-like platforms, and comes from the `getrandom` crate for others.
       You can also implement your own `EntropySource` and use that to provide the seed.
+* Why don't you get the seeds from `hash_map::RandomState` like `fastrand` does and remove the dependency on `getrandom`?
+    - `RandomState` provides 128 bits of entropy at best, and only reads that from the system's entropy source at startup.
+It then uses a no-secure algorithm to derive more seeds from that.
+This is not good enough as a default for everyone.
+However, you can opt out of depending on `getrandom` by building without the `allow-getrandom` feature flag, in which case `RandomState` will be used.
+Note that `/dev/urandom` is always used on Unix-like platforms.
 * Why would I choose this over `rand`?
     - `rand` is large and difficult to audit.
 Its dependencies (as of version 0.9) include `zerocopy`, which contains a huge amount of unsafe code.